Code of Conduct

 The Rules of the Competition

-The team can consist of 4 members at max, with at least one female participant.
+The team can consist of 4 members at max.

 Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, volunteers, judges, sponsors, or in any other privileged position at the event.